 - When the diode is forward-biased, it can be used in LED lighting applications.

 - It is used as a rectifier in many electric circuits and as a voltage-controlled oscillator in varactors.

 Q.1.
 What happens when the battery voltage is increased in a forward-biased p-n junction?

 Ans.
 The current through the junction increases when the battery voltage is increased in a forward-biased p-n junction.

 Q.2.
 What happens when a P-N junction is reverse biased?

 Ans.
 The holes and electrons tend to move away from the junction.

 Q.3.
-What are the two breakdown mechanisms of p-n junction?
+What are the two breakdown mechanisms of the P-N junction?

 Ans.
-The two breakdown mechanism are Zener breakdown and Avalanche breakdown
+The two breakdown mechanisms are Zener breakdown and Avalanche breakdown.

 Q.4.
-What is static resistance of a diode?
+What is the static resistance of a diode?